jasencarroll/DevOps-Desperate/README.md

 Go to the Vagrant directory and `vagrant up` .
 If you aren't familiar, this may take some time.

 Once that is done you now have Ubuntu in Ubuntu.
 Let's see how many deep into the inception we are going today.
+Kewl beans.
+(I guess if you're on Apple silicone and running QTM for Ubuntu then a VM inside of Ubuntu that's 3 layers deep... so far.)

+## Chapter 2: Ansible for password, group, and user management